Menu

 Group Psychotherapy

-We all have a relationship with ourselves, an inner dialogue between different parts or aspects of our self.
+We all have a relationship with ourselves, an inner dialogue between different parts or aspects of who we are.
 These can be soothing, encouraging, reassuring, and loving but can also be negative, critical, shaming, and rejecting.

 These internal conversations are shaped by our early experience of relationships.
 We receive messages from others about who we are and who we should be.
 The distance between these views can be the source of self-doubt and emotional pain.
 Feeling that we are somehow not what we should be can become the base from which we relate to others.
 It can be difficult to maintain healthy relationships from this position.